 This is an innovative way of gaining new skills and knowledge through project based learning tackling “live pitch problems”.

-You will be working alongside public sector professionals in local government and the NHS, business start ups and social enterprises focused on how service design can improve quality and get closer to the needs of citizens and customers.
+We are hoping to welcome business, public sector professionals in local government, healthcare and social enterprises to focus on how service design can improve quality and get closer to the needs of citizens and customers.

 You can access fees and funding information here.